-SPPICAV FPI A. Real estate assets 28 At least 60% of assets as at 30 June and 31 December, including at least 51% of categories 1, 2, 3 and 5 for SPPICAVs 28 Property built or acquired for rental and real rights to such property and furniture Yes Yes 2.
+SPPICAV FPI A. Real estate assets 28 At least 60% of assets as at 30 June a 31 December, including at least 51% of categories 1, 2, 3 for SPPICAVs 28 1.
+Property built or acquired for rental and real rights to such property and furniture Yes Yes 2.
 Units in unlisted partnerships investing predominantly in real estate and whose partners are liable for the company's debts in excess of the value of their contributions Yes Yes, unless they are subject to corporate income tax (CIT) or an equivalent tax and do not hold, either directly or indirectly, lessee rights under lease contracts 3.
-Units in unlisted partnerships or corporations investing predominantly in real estate and whose partners are liable for the company's debts to the extent of their contributions Yes No Shares traded on a regulated market whose assets mainly consist of real estate assets Yes, up to 9% of the assets for the 60% ratio No
+Units in unlisted partnerships or corporations investing predominantly in real estate and whose partners are liable for the company's debts to the extent of their contributions Yes Νο